 Feline Immunodeficiency Virus

-It is estimated that between 14% and 29% of cats in Australia test positive for FIV.
-Outdoor cats are at the highest risk of disease, especially if they fight with other cats.
+It is estimated that between 14% and 29% of cats in Australia test positive for feline immune-deficiency virus, or FIV for short.
+Male outdoor cats are at the highest risk of disease, especially if they fight with other cats but females also catch FIV.
 If your feline friend spends time frolicking outdoors or has been exposed to cat fights, then talking to your local Greencross Vets team about incorporating a vaccination into your pet’s preventative health care program is important.

 What is FIV?